 In September 2020, the Company initiated a rights offering for its common and preferred stock (see below and Note 12 to our Condensed Consolidated Financial Statements), which closed in October 2020, and it realized \$43.6 million in gross proceeds.
-This has enabled the Company to embark on its plan to realize the value of its approximately \$103 million net operating loss carryforwards ("NOLs") by acquiring potentially profitable businesses or assets.
+This has enabled the Company to embark on its plan to realize the value of its more than \$100 million NOLs by acquiring potentially profitable businesses or assets.
 To protect the NOLs, in August 2020, the Company's Board of Directors adopted a Section 382 rights plan (see Note 11 to our Condensed Consolidated Financial Statements).